-We have seen in section \ref{sec:quantization_based_stratif} that the quantity $d(\chi) = \Big(\sum\limits_{\chi_{\ui} \in \Gamma} p_{\ui} \sigma_{\ui} \Big) ^2$ is an upper bound of the variance of the estimator, given in equation (\ref{eq:unbiased_stratif_estimator}) in the case where the functional is $1$-Lipschitz continuous.
-Hence one may want to minimize this criterium instead of the $L^2$-quantization error.
+We have seen in Section \ref{sec:quantization_based_stratif} that the quantity $d(\chi) = \Big(\sum\limits_{\chi_{\ui} \in \Gamma} p_{\ui} \sigma_{\ui} \Big) ^2$ is an upper bound of the variance of the estimator, given in Equation \eqref{eq:unbiased_stratif_estimator} in the case where the functional is $1$-Lipschitz continuous.
+Hence one may want to minimize this criterion instead of the $L^2$ quantization error.
 This yields the minimization problem

-instead of the minimization problem (\ref{eq:blind_optimization_dist}).
-The same kind of blind optimization procedure as in section \ref{sec:blind_optimization_quadratic} can be performed.
-Some values of the optimal decomposition for the standard Brownian motion are given in table \ref{tab:brownian_motion_optimal_decomposition_schwartz}.
+instead of the minimization problem \eqref{eq:blind_optimization_dist}.
+The same kind of blind optimization procedure as in Section \ref{sec:blind_optimization_quadratic} can be performed.
+Some values of the optimal decomposition for Brownian motion are given in Table \ref{tab:brownian_motion_optimal_decomposition_schwartz}.

 Optimal product decompositions for both Brownian bridge and Brownian motion and for a wide range of values of $N$ are available on the web site {\verb www.quantize.maths-fi.com } \cite{WebSiteGaussian} for download.
-When comparing all the decompositions obtained for a quantizer size smaller than $11000$, one notices that in the case of the Brownian motion, the optimal decompositions for both criteria are "almost" always the same.
-The only values where decompositions differ are the ranges $270-271$ and $3328-3359$.
-The two criteria do not have very different values for the two decompositions.
-Therefore, in practice, one can use the same decomposition database for the two applications.
-Nonetheless, in the case of the Brownian bridge and the Ornstein-Uhlenbeck process, one notices that the optimal decompositions for the variance and the optimal decomposition for the $L^2$-distortion differ more often.
+When comparing decompositions for levels lesser $11000$, we notice that in the case of Brownian motion, the optimal decompositions for both criteria are ``almost'' always the same.
+The only values where decompositions differ are the ranges $270-271$ and $3328-3359$, and even then, the two criteria result in similar decompositions.
+Hence in practice, we can use the same database for both criteria.
+Nonetheless, in the case of Brownian bridge and Ornstein-Uhlenbeck processes, the optimal decompositions resulting from the two criteria differ more often.